awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 ## Amazon Connect CloudWatch Metrics Dimensions<a name="connect-cloudwatch-dimensions"></a>

 In CloudWatch, a dimension is a name/value pair that uniquely identifies a metric\.
-In the dashboard, metrics are grouped under dimensions\.
+In the dashboard, metrics are grouped by dimension\.
 The following dimensions are used in the CloudWatch dashboard for Amazon Connect metrics\.
-When you view metrics, only metrics for which there is data are displayed in the dashboard\.
+When you view metrics in the dashboard, only metrics with data are displayed\.
 If there is no activity during the refresh interval for which there is a metric, then no data from your instance is displayed in the dashboard\.
 The following dimensions are used for Amazon Connect metrics in CloudWatch\.

-## Instance ID, Participant, Stream Type, Type of Connection<a name="stream-type-dimension"></a>

-This dimension contains metrics about connections to your instance, and includes:
-+ ToInstancePacketLossRate

-## Contact Flow Metrics Dimension<a name="contact-flow-dimension"></a>
+### Contact Flow Metrics Dimension<a name="contact-flow-dimension"></a>

-This dimension contains metrics about contact flows in your instance, and includes:
+Filters metric data by contact flow\.
+Includes the following metrics:
 + CallRecordingUploadError
 + ContactFlowErrors
 + ContactFlowFatalErrors
 + MisconfiguredPhoneNumbers
 + PublicSigningKeyUsage

-## Queue Metrics Dimension<a name="queue-metrics-dimension"></a>

-This dimension contains metrics about queues in your instance, and includes:
-+ CallBackNotDialableNumber
-+ LongestQueueWaitTime
-+ QueueCapacityExceededError
-+  QueueSize

-## Instance metrics Dimension<a name="instance-metrics-dimension"></a>
+### Instance Metrics Dimension<a name="instance-metrics-dimension"></a>

-This dimension contains metrics about voice calls and call recordings in your instance, and includes:
+Filters meta data by instance\.
+Includes the following metrics:
 + CallsBreachingConcurrencyQuota
 + CallsPerInterval
 + ConcurrentCalls
 + ConcurrentCallsPercentage
 + MissedCalls
 + ThrottledCalls

+### Instance ID, Participant, Stream Type, Type of Connection<a name="stream-type-dimension"></a>

+Filters metric data by connection\.
+Includes the following metrics:
++ ToInstancePacketLossRate

+### Queue Metrics Dimension<a name="queue-metrics-dimension"></a>

+Filters metric data by queue\.
+Includes the following metrics:
++ CallBackNotDialableNumber
++ LongestQueueWaitTime
++ QueueCapacityExceededError
++  QueueSize